 Royal Albert Dock

-ABP have signed a deal with the GLA to purchase this land on the historical east-end waterfront, famous for its links with trade and commerce, based on the current masterplan by Farrells Architects.
+ABP signed a deal with the GLA to purchase this land on the historical east-end waterfront, famous for its links with trade and commerce, based on the current masterplan by Farrells Architects.
 When complete, the development will be home to more than 303,000 m² of office space, and associated amenities will be set within walking distance.
-The site is conveniently close to London City Airport, the ExCeL Centre and the Emirates cable car; already excellent local transport links will also be improved.
+The site is conveniently close to London City Airport, the ExCel Centre and the Emirates cable car; already excellent local transport links will also be improved.

 Masterplan to develop old docklands close to the City of London into a brand new business district